Our mission is clear from Andy’s initial call to plant a church in King’s Lynn

 We are a gateway, so we aim to bring people in through the gate of the Gospel into the kingdom of God.
 Everything we do is gospel centred and outward looking.
 We also want to train people up and send them out to the nations carrying the Gospel with them.

-Part of Andy’s call to plant in King’s Lynn was to open up the region for more church plants, so town like March, Boston, Fakenham and Spalding are on the radar for future church plants.
+Part of Andy’s call to plant in King’s Lynn was to open up the region for more church plants, so town like March, Hunstanton and Boston are on the radar for future church plants.

 Over the past 20 years Relational Mission has successfully planted and gathered a network of 40 or so churches in the East of England and has established a resource and leadership base from which we believe it is now possible to begin to plant many more churches in mainland Europe and beyond.